RainMa22/Citation_Manager/README.md

 - ***DONE*** ~~Citation Selector~~
 - ***PAIN*** ~~Pain and Suffering~~
 - ~~use **bold** and *italic* fonts in the project description!~~
-- ***DONE*** Change CommandLineUI so that it uses FullCitation instead of maintaining its own TreeSet.
+- ***DONE*** ~~Change CommandLineUI so that it uses FullCitation instead of maintaining its own TreeSet.~~
 - ***DONE*** ~~Address the bug where two consecutive MLA citation of the same authors was not simplified in to "—" in the author section~~
+- change MlaTitle such that MINOR or MAJOR work is defined as a mode constant instead of stored as a boolean.
+  - Likewise for ApaCitationTitle.academicArticle;
   -